 Variations of the phrase “innovate or die” have been around for centuries, although Jack V. Matson’s book was one of the first to delve into a philosophy around failing fast.
 And yet, we continue to see businesses fail because their management failed to anticipate their customer’s engagement desires.

 It is no longer enough to just keep your eye on direct competitors or changes within your specific market and verticals.
-B2B organizations can learn a lot from the impact of customer engagement on B2C companies.
+B2B inside sales organizations can learn a lot from the impact of customer engagement on B2C companies.
 Uber’s seamless payment experience revolutionized how customers expect to pay for services.
 Amazon Prime changed the way we shop online.
 As consumers expect a different way of doing business, they demand you provide it or they will find a company that will.

 No market or business, regardless of size or original success, is immune to this business principle.
 Where is Blockbuster Video?
 Or MySpace?
 Kodak?
 Blackberry was the fastest growing company in 2009, but reported a $4.4 billion loss only four years later.
 These companies were all known for good customer service and for providing customers with what they wanted.
 However, they lacked the ability to adapt to changing market conditions and invent new solutions for their customers.